amaurijp/cfms_db/README.md

 CARBON FUNCTIONAL MATERIALS DATABASE (cfms_db) - Version 1.0
 ===============================================================================

-The `cfms_db_1.csv` file is in version 1.0 and it was obtained from the processsing of 10,975 articles which contained the terms **"biochar"** or **"hydrochar"** either in the title, abstract or keywords.
+The `cfms_db.csv` file is in version 1.0 and it was obtained from the processsing of 10,975 articles which contained the terms **"biochar"** or **"hydrochar"** either in the title, abstract or keywords.
 The title of each article indexed in the `cfms_db.csv` is detailed in the file